 Philadelphia-raised musician and composer Maxfield Gast has been widely recognized for his performance as a saxophonist and composer.
-Rooted in jazz saxophone, Gast is a multi instrumentalist, solo artist, and music producer, including composing and performing music for television, the big screen, and live performances around the globe.
+Rooted in jazz saxophone, Gast is a multi instrumentalist, solo artist, and music producer, including composing and performing music for television, the big screen, and performing live around the globe.

 Located on the Avenue of the Arts in downtown Philadelphia, Maxfield is a musical accompanist at the University of the Arts School of Dance.
 At Uarts, Gast works directly with the dance instructors to develop and perform a live soundtracks for the dance class curriculum.
-Using a variety of instruments like percussion, EWI (electronic wind instrument), piano and saxophone, Gast creates a musical backdrop driven by improvisation and score/compositional development pairing with classes choreography.
+Using a variety of instruments like percussion, EWI (electronic wind instrument), piano and saxophone, Gast creates a musical backdrop driven by improvisation and score/compositional development pairing with choreography.
 Class genres include modern and jazz dance, Horton, Graham, tap and improvisation.
 Gast has collaborated and performed with a variety of dance companies like Raphael Xavier & Olive Dance Theatre, Group Motion and Curt Haworth Movement, merging music and choreography for live performances both locally and across the nation.

 Gast is a strong advocate for the Arts and with a degree in Music from Temple University, he teaches regularly in solo, small, and large group settings.
 Maxfield has been affiliated with the Philadelphia Community Arts Network, Limelight Performing Arts Center, Philadelphia Clef Club of Jazz, and Temple University with students studies ranging from saxophone and other woodwinds to music production, audio engineering, composition, and music theory.